Enemyoflamb/cse15l-lab-reports/lab-report-3-week-5.md

 >This tells us that Jerry has in fact, forgotten to save his work, but at least he didn't need to manually check the text!

 ## path

+This option is helpful as it returns exact paths of the input string; its main use is just for navigation.

 Example 1:
 ```$ find -path "*chapter*.txt"``` returns
 ```